 Professional Development

-PARA/INTERVENER TRAINING, NCDB OPEN HANDS OPEN ACCESS MODULES
+Online Learning Modules in Deafblindness, OPEN HANDS OPEN ACCESS (OHOA) MODULES

 Facilitator: Amanda Crayton

-The OHOA Training is designed to increase awareness, knowledge, and skills related to intervention for students (ages 3 through 21) who are DeafBlind.
+The OHOA Training is designed to increase awareness, knowledge, and skills related to intervention for students (ages 3 through 21) who are Deafblind.
 In addition, the NEC OHOA Training program helps participants identify effective strategies for children with whom they are currently working.
-The OHOA Training is a pathway to Intervener certification, and assignments completed during the course can be used for the NICE portfolio.
-Currently, there are several cohorts in process.

 Professional learning community in deafblindness, virtual leadership series